 - "Some members of the sports medicine community have, with the best intentions, adapted a conservative strategy and used strong, but often unfounded, pronouncements regarding the adverse effects of AAS.
 Athletes, on the other hand, have simply not witnessed long time AAS users 'dropping like flies'.
 This aggressive health education strategy does not seem to have had a major impact on use of AAS and has very likely added to the lack of credibility of the sports medicine and scientific communities in this area.
 For over 2 decades it was denied (and still is by some) that AAS enhance physical capacities or performance.
 Athletes were told, until 1984, that any weight gained while taking AAS was merely the result of fluid retention and that any strength gain was largely psychological (a placebo effect)."

 Furthermore, Yesalis, Wright, & Bahrke, (1989) point out all of the effects of AAS have been demonstrated to be fully reversible within several months following cessation of use; except changes in myocardium which has not been followed.
-Although, it has been argued that the long term effects of chronic AAS use can not be determined with current data.
-An epidemiological investigation has been proposed to study the long term effects of AAS.
+Although, it has been argued that the long-term effects of chronic AAS use cannot be determined with current data.
+An epidemiological investigation has been proposed to study the long-term effects of AAS.
 The study costing approximately $1 million was approved but was never funded.

-Some experts believe legislation against drugs in sports will only increase an already thriving black market and organized crime (as what has already began to occur with AAS) (Di Pasquale, 1992b).
+Some experts believe legislation against drugs in sports will only increase an already thriving black market and organized crime (as what has already begun to occur with AAS) (Di Pasquale, 1992b).
 Traditional drug education has been ineffective.
 The use of drugs will likely continue, especially if the incentives associated with winning remain so high (Di Pasquale, 1992b; Landry & Primos, 1990).

 Di Pasquale (1992b) proposes;

 - "Education, an anti-prohibitionist stance, and extensive, realistic, and knowledgeable medical input and monitoring would make a substantial difference in how and when drugs are used.
-The result would be fewer short and long term side effects (both due to excessive use of these compounds and to contaminated or dangerous black market drugs), less crime and violence, and likely, in the long term, a decrease in the overall use of performance-enhancing compounds."
+The result would be fewer short and long-term side effects (both due to excessive use of these compounds and to contaminated or dangerous black market drugs), less crime and violence, and likely, in the long term, a decrease in the overall use of performance-enhancing compounds."